 - Board commitment to support organizational efforts and bring about change.

-The first working meeting of the DEI Committee is on August 25, 2020, and the committee will set action items and work plans to be carried out and monitored through December 31, 2021.
+The first working meeting of the DEI Committee was on August 25, 2020, and the committee is meeting bi-weekly to create action items and work plans to be carried out and monitored on an on-going basis.
 The Committee will report on its efforts to the Board of Directors and the Member community.